 Our team uses advanced diagnostic tools and techniques to analyze your bite thoroughly.
 This involves assessing how your teeth meet when you close your mouth.
 As a result, we can identify any misalignments or irregularities.

 TMJ issues are often connected with various elements of your oral health.
 Treating only the symptoms may provide temporary relief.
-However, a comprehensive approach addresses the root causes to offer long-lasting results.
+But a comprehensive approach addresses the root causes to offer long-lasting results.

 TMJ Treatment in Chicago, IL